Mazuzel/tontonMediaPlayer/README.md

 ### Setlist
 Songs structures are defined into xml files.
 A setlist definition file can also be provided to sort properly the songs for a live set.

-## Openframeworks addons needed to build Tonton Media Player
+## Development
+Tonton Media Player is based on Openframeworks (our favorite creative coding framework): https://openframeworks.cc/

+It needs the following addons to build:
 * ofxGui
 * ofxXmlSettings
 * ofxAudioFile [download here: https://github.com/npisanti/ofxAudioFile]